NOAH PALADINO

 RESEARCH

-I analyze data from the Compact Muon Solenoid (CMS) experiment at CERN with Professor Stephen Schnetzer at Rutgers University to search for evidence of bottom-type vector-like quarks (VLQs) present in many models involving a composite Higgs boson.
-I have been named a special coauthor on a CMS paper for one of the analyses I worked on.
-The submission has been published in Physical Review D: 102:112004.
+I analyzed data from the Compact Muon Solenoid (CMS) experiment at CERN with Professor Stephen Schnetzer at Rutgers University to search for evidence of bottom-type vector-like quarks (VLQs) present in many models involving a composite Higgs boson.

 2017-2018